-Until the OSCE Istanbul summit in November 1999 the OSCE-just like most other bodies representing the international community-had been hesitant to openly criticize the Russian Government for its actions in Chechnya.
-Although the summit reconfirmed the mandate of the OSCE Assistance Group to Chechnya and paved the way for the subsequent visit (mid-December 1999) of the CiO to the Northern Caucasus, the Russian Government continued to be adamant that no political role was envisaged for the OSCE or its AG in the context of the conflict.
+Until the OSCE Istanbul summit in November 1999 the OSCE - just like most other bodies representing the international community - had been hesitant to openly criticize the RF government for its actions in Chechnya.
+Although the summit reconfirmed the mandate of the OSCE Assistance Group to Chechnya and paved the way for the subsequent visit (mid-December 1999) of the OSCE CiO to Northern Caucasus, the RF government continued to be adamant that no political role for the OSCE or its AG in the context of the conflict was envisaged.
 Upon his return from the visit, the OSCE CiO made a 4-point proposal to facilitate a solution to the conflict:

-- 1. Immediate cease-fire in and around Grozny; - 2.
-The establishment of a dialogue between the parties with OSCE participation: - 3.
-A regional conference with participation of the presidents of Dagestan, Ingushetia and North Ossetia, as well as RF and Chechen representatives; - 4.
+- 1. Immediate cease-fire in and around Grozny. - 2.
+The establishment of a dialogue between the parties with OSCE participation. - 3.
+A regional conference with participation of the presidents of Dagestan, Ingushetia and North Ossetia, as well as RF and Chechen representatives. - 4.
 Escalation of international humanitarian assistance to the region and improved coordination of such assistance.

-This initiative was, however, rejected by Russia.
+This initiative was, however, rejected by the Russian side.

 Since January 2000, the AG has been operating under the Austrian OSCE Chairmanship.
-A reconnaissance visit to Chechnya was made by AG members in March, and there are plans to partially relocate the AG back to Chechnya (most likely to the Znamenskoie location in northwestern Chechnya-an area under firm federal control).
-Otherwise, no great changes have been reported to have taken place, with regard to the attitudes of the Russian Government or the strategies pursued by the OSCE Chairman-in-Office.
+A reconnaissance visit to Chechnya was made by AG members in March, and there are plans to partially relocate the AG back to Chechnya (most likely to the Znamenskoye location in NW Chechnya - an area under firm Federal control).
+Otherwise, no great changes have been reported to have taken place, with regard to the attitudes of the RF government or the strategies pursued by the OSCE CiO.